roman-milk/roman-milk.github.io/danny.md

  "No. Just think creatively.
 You think it won't work?"

  "Doesn't matter to me.
 I don't care if anyone finds out or not.
 It is your mom's problem.
 She is the one who doesn't want to get caught."
-Report_Story #3